Allergic rhinitis relief

 As well as medicines from the pharmacy or pharmacist, there are also prescription medicines available for the treatment of allergic rhinitis.

-Montelukast sodium (brand name Singulair), a leukotriene receptor antagonist, is one prescription medicine that is available for treating the symptoms of allergic rhinitis.
-Studies have shown montelukast improves symptoms and quality of life in people with seasonal allergic rhinitis.
+Montelukast sodium (e.g. brand names Singulair, Lukair), a leukotriene receptor antagonist, is one prescription medicine that is available for treating the symptoms of allergic rhinitis.
+It may be beneficial for people with both allergic rhinitis and asthma, as it may be effective for both conditions.
 Montelukast, available as tablets, may not be suitable for pregnant or breast feeding women, or children under the age of 2 years.

-Some nasal corticosteroids and combination medicines that contain both antihistamines and decongestants are also available on prescription.
+Some nasal corticosteroids and combination medicines that contain both antihistamines and corticosteroids are also available on prescription.

 ‘Allergy shots’ — immunotherapy